hideyukiinada/examples/keras/sin_curve.md

     plt.show()
 ```
+Blue line are the data points in the training set, and red crosses are the predicted points.
 ![Chart generated](https://github.com/hideyukiinada/examples/blob/master/assets/images/sine1.png)

 As long as the test data is close to the training data, it can do a decent prediction.